NASA-PDS/registry/docker/README.md

 # Common Configuartions
 # --------------------------------------------------------------------

-# Absolute path of the Harvest data directory in the host machine (E.g.: `/tmp/big-data-harvest-data`).
+# Absolute path of the Harvest data directory in the host machine (E.g.: `/tmp/registry-harvest-data`).
-# If the Big Data Harvest Client is executed with the option to download test data, then this directory will be
+# If the Registry Harvest CLI is executed with the option to download test data, then this directory will be
 # cleaned-up and populated with test data.
 Make sure to have the same `HARVEST_DATA_DIR` value set in the
-# environment variables of the Big Data Harvest Server, Big Data Crawler Server and Big Data Harvest Client.
+# environment variables of the Registry Harvest Service, Registry Crawler Service and Registry Harvest CLI.
-# Also, this `HARVEST_DATA_DIR` location should be accessible from the docker containers of the Big Data Harvest Server,
+# Also, this `HARVEST_DATA_DIR` location should be accessible from the docker containers of the Registry Harvest Service,
-# Big Data Crawler Server and Big Data Harvest Client.
+# Registry Crawler Service and Registry Harvest CLI.
-HARVEST_DATA_DIR=/tmp/big-data-harvest-data
+HARVEST_DATA_DIR=/tmp/registry-harvest-data
 ```

 ## 🏃 Steps to execute registry components with docker compose